faznaimov/Project1/Readme.md

 #### Duplicate Venues & N/A

-Some venues are assigned to multiple neighborhoods because the venue is within 1,000 meters of the neighborhood’s centroid location.
+Some venues are assigned to multiple neighborhoods because the venue is within 1,000 meters of the neighborhood's centroid location.
-We chose an inclusive model which counts these venues in each neighborhood in order to properly size each neighborhood’s music profile without excluding any businesses that contribute to the identity of the area.
-Entries returned by Foursquare with no ‘Venue City’ and given the ‘N/A’ treatment were also removed
+We chose an inclusive model that counts these venues in each neighborhood to properly size each neighborhood's music profile without excluding any businesses that contribute to the area's identity.
+Entries returned by Foursquare with no 'Venue City' and given the 'N/A' treatment were also removed.

 ``` python
 ny_venue_data_with_city = ny_venue_data[(ny_venue_data['Venue City'] != "N/A")]
 ```

-#### Removing Venues with that were not music venues
+#### Removing Venues that were not music venues

 Although specific category IDs were used in our API calls, the data showed a significant amount of venues that did not fall within our categories.
 We utilized a filter to keep only venues that we were interested in.